Walmart: Walmart Neighborhood Market

 Products at Walmart Neighborhood Market stores have the same prices as those at Walmart's larger supercenters.
-A Moody's analyst said the wider company's pricing structure gives the chain of grocery stores a "competitive advantage" over competitors Whole Foods, Kroger and Trader Joe's.
+A Moody's Investors Service analyst said the wider company's pricing structure gives the chain of grocery stores a "competitive advantage" over competitors Whole Foods Market, Kroger and Trader Joe's.

 Neighborhood Market stores expanded slowly at first as a way to fill gaps between Walmart Supercenters and Discount Stores in existing markets.
 In its first 12 years, the company opened about 180 Walmart Neighborhood Markets.
-By 2010, Walmart said it was ready to accelerate its expansion plans for the grocery stores. there were 682 Walmart Neighborhood Markets, each employing between 90 and 95 full-time and part-time workers.
+By 2010, Walmart said it was ready to accelerate its expansion plans for the grocery stores.
+Similar to the Supercenter models, the Neighborhood Market branded had phased out overtime, with several stores now adopting the Walmart Market branding, with the name of the municipality put with "market".
+As of 31 October 2022, there were 682 Walmart Neighborhood Markets, each employing between 90 and 95 full-time and part-time workers.
 The total number of Neighborhood Markets and other small formats combined is 783.

-Depending on the area, Neighborhood Market has some competition with Hy-Vee Fast & Fresh, which launched in 2019, similar to Neighborhood Market.

 Former stores and concepts

 Walmart opened Supermercado de Walmart locations to appeal to Hispanic communities in the United States.
 The first one, a 39000 sqft store in the Spring Branch area of Houston, opened on April 29, 2009.
 The store was a conversion of an existing Walmart Neighborhood Market.
 In 2009, another Supermercado de Walmart opened in Phoenix, Arizona.
 Both locations closed in 2014.
-In 2009, Walmart opened "Mas Club", a warehouse retail operation patterned after Sam's Club.
+In 2009, Walmart opened "Más Club", a warehouse retail operation patterned after Sam's Club.
 Its lone store also closed in 2014.

 Walmart Express was a chain of smaller discount stores with a range of services from groceries to check cashing and gasoline service.
 The concept was focused on small towns deemed unable to support a larger store and large cities where space was at a premium.
 Walmart planned to build 15 to 20 Walmart Express stores, focusing on Arkansas, North Carolina, and Chicago, by the end of its fiscal year in January 2012.
 As of September 2014, Walmart re-branded all 22 of its Express format stores to Neighborhood Markets in an effort to streamline its retail offer.
 It continued to open new Express stores under the Neighborhood Market name.
 As of 31 October 2022, there were 101 small-format stores in the United States.
 These include 92 other small formats, 8 convenience stores and 1 pickup location.
 On January 15, 2016, Walmart announced that it would be closing 269 stores globally, including the 102 Neighborhood Markets that were formerly or originally planned to be Express stores.

 Between 2002 and 2022, Walmart owned the Amigo supermarkets chain in Puerto Rico.
-In 2022, Walmart announced that it would sell its Amigo stores to Pueblo Inc. and focus on modernizing its 18 Supercenter and Division 1 formats and 7 Sam's Clubs stores.
+In 2022, Walmart announced that it would sell its Amigo stores to Pueblo Inc. and focus on modernizing its 18 Supercenter and Division 1 formats and seven Sam's Clubs stores.